A Brain-boosting Holiday tradition

 The hues of blue just look “blue” until we are left with only blue pieces.
 Then we notice the thin grey squiggle, the grains of green, the tiny white dot, or the fleck of orange.

-With time and effort, what initially seems impossible eventually becomes solvable.
-Although we work alone on our own little part, we come together as a unit to put the whole thing together.
+Although each of us works independently on our own little part, we come together as a unit to put the whole thing together.